botleg/tutum-nodejs-redis/README.md

-Docker-Sloppy
----
+Hello Redis
+===

-Simple Node.js application with Redis as data store to demostrate docker hosting with [sloppy.io](http://sloppy.io/).
-The application has two routes:
+Simple Node.js application with Redis as data store to demostrate docker hosting.
+The application has three routes:

 1. `/key/value`: to set `key` as `value`
 2. `/key`: returns the value of the `key`

-The working example of this repo can be found [here](http://botleg.sloppy.zone).
+3. `/`: returns details about the host

+Environment Variables
+---

+* `APP_PORT`: port where the application should runs
+* `REDIS_IP`: ip for redis datastore
+* `REDIS_PORT`: port for redis datastore